texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Name of the arresting agency

-• All physical and email addresses of all law enforcement agencies, detention centers, correctional facilities, central state or federal depositories of criminal records, other agencies and officials of the state, and all private entities that compile and disseminate criminal history record information that the petitioning party believes have information related to records or files subject to expunction.
+• The physical and email addresses of all law enforcement agencies, detention centers, correctional facilities, central state or federal depositories of criminal records, other agencies and officials of the state, and all private entities that compile and disseminate criminal history record information that the petitioning party believes have information related to records or files subject to expunction.

 How Do I Find Recent Arrests in Texas?